-Join Steve Caplin for an in-depth discussion in this video Tearing off additional planes, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Tearing off additional planes, part of Photoshop: Creating Perspective.

 With our first two perspective planes defined, we can go on to tailor for …additional planes at right angles to those we've already created. …So here's the plane for our initial wall, and here's the corrected plane for the …wall at right angles to it.
 Let's try tearing off another plane to …fit this side wall.
 Again, we hold down Cmd on a Mac, Ctrl on …a PC, and we can just pull this handle.
 And because we took the trouble to get …that second plane correct, we can see how this plane is now matching the wall precisely.…